nfriedly/node-unblocker/readme.md

 #### Custom Middleware

+Unblocker "middleware" are small functions that allow you to inspect and modify requests and responses.
+The majority of Unblocker's internal logic is implimented as middleware, and it's possible to write custom middleware to augment or replace the built-in middleware.

 Custom middleware should be a function that accepts a single `data` argument and runs synchronously.

+To process request and response data, create a [Transform Stream](https://nodejs.org/api/stream.html#stream_class_stream_transform) to perform the processing in chunks and pipe through this stream.
+(Example below.)

+To respond directly to a request, add a function to `config.requestMiddleware` that handles the `clientResponse` (a standard [http.ServerResponse](https://nodejs.org/api/http.html#http_class_http_serverresponse) when used directly, or a [Express Response](http://expressjs.com/en/4x/api.html#res) when used with Express.
+Once a response is sent, no further middleware will be executed for that request.
+(Example below.)

 ##### requestMiddleware